 - The Society promotes the benefits of, and actively supports, new actuarial research.

-All members must comply with the Society's Professional Conduct Standards.
+All members must comply with the Society's Code of Professional Conduct.
 The Society also issues Actuarial Standards of Practice (ASPs) to members on specific areas of practice.
-The ASPs are classified as either Mandatory or Recommended Practice.
 A Disciplinary Scheme is in place.